An Overview for Visitors

 THE FIRST WORLD WARThese narrow and cramped former areas have been much in my mind of late, as I plough through our now final list of the 224 men of this area, soldiers and some sailors of The Great War.
 Men whose names never made it onto their own war memorials.
 Or those that did have long since disappeared with the ravages of time.
 This is the list compiled over five years of diligent research by Terry Keal, former city councillor for the Sutton ward, and now finalised to a fixed number of names which have now been added to our war memorial in Sutton.
 And now you will realise the reason for the added poppies on this background map.
 It is highly appropriate that the engraving work for all the names, including these 224 extra men, has been done by a local stonemason company, Oddlings of Hull, in their yard on Cleveland Street, right in the very heart of this area that witnessed so much tragedy and so many tears.
 I swear that, as I research more and more, I realise that the tears shed here alone, over a period of four or five years, could verily have filled that Foredyke Stream all by themselves.

-These areas, St Mark's, Wilmington and Stoneferry, did have their own cast iron war memorial plaques affixed to their own church walls.
-When those churches were demolished as part of the slum clearances, starting with St Mark's in the late 1950s (badly damaged in the Blitz in the Second War anyway), their plaques were first stored away in council vaults, then it was decided to take them to Sutton, as this was their former parish going back to medieval times.
+These areas, St Mark's, Wilmington and Stoneferry, did once have their own cast iron war memorial plaques affixed to their own church walls.
+When those churches were demolished as part of the slum clearances, starting with St Mark's in the late 1950s (badly damaged in the Blitz in the Second War anyway), their plaques were first stored away in council vaults, before it was decided to take them to Sutton, as this was their former parish going back to medieval times.
 There was thought to be nowhere else suitable for them, but as it turns out, the choice was very appropriate and more than fitting.
 What do you do with carefully cast iron wall plaques containing the names of dozens of dead soldiers and sailors, other than to return them to their roots, the original place of worship where many of their parents and grandparents were married or baptised.

 The original intention was to add the names of both those plaques - some 146 in total - to the new granite scrolls recently fitted in 2014 at Sutton in time for the 1918 Centenary.
 All went awry when research found as many again and more - 224 - that also need to be added if we are going to be just and fair, and to keep that promise made a century ago - 'Their Names Will Liveth For Ever More".
 In perpetuity, the Commonwealth War Graves Commission says, and so do we.
 Men that were missed off for a variety of reasons, much of which is explained elsewhere on these pages, but which we now intend to honour along with their neighbours and comrades, many of who were brothers, sons and many, many cousins.
 A full century is a long while to take to put the record straight, and was not possible before the wonders of the internet.
-But that is exactly what we intend to do, and only right that we do so.
+But that is exactly what we intend to do, and only right that we do so. [as of Nov 2018, that work has been done]

 It is heartbreaking to wade through these lists and record sometimes two or three dozen men from the same street who were never honoured for their contribution, for their lives.
 It is incredible that so many men could be lost from such a small but densely populated area, and even more so that so many could be simply forgotten and ignored.
 From Witham in the south, to Stoneferry a mile or so up Cleveland Street, and all the terraced streets in between, there are 370 such men in total - including the ones we always knew about.
 But our area was not unique in the respect of huge losses, most of the terraced streets of East Hull suffered likewise - I recall seeing a record of some 50 men just from Mersey Street, and other Hull streets fared just as bad ~ some worse!
 Some 7,500 Hull men from all over the city are recorded as having lost their lives in that four-year period, which puts our local numbers into a meaningful context.